adrsed/Hunter-s-Trix-Metadata-Parser/README.md

 Metadata Parser for Hunter's Trix

-[Hunter's Trix](https://www.facebook.com/GratefulDeadTrix) is a collection of incredible Matrix recordings of a bunch of Grateful Dead shows.
+[Hunter's Trix](https://www.facebook.com/GratefulDeadTrix) is a collection of incredible Matrix recordings of a bunch of Grateful Dead shows, including some incredible cover art for each show.
 They have one problem however: Volumes 1 through 94 lack metadata in the FLAC files, adding those manually takes a lot of time, which this script aims to solve.
 It can also be used to easily adjust existing metadata (e.g. cover art or the